Find composition lessons near you

 Develop your ideas into finished songs, scores or soundscapes with guidance from experienced composers.

-Showing online composition lessons teachers to start — search for in-person or online above.
+Showing featured online composition lessons teachers to start — add a location to search in-person.

 Composition